🧡 Skip to main content🔍 Skip to search

 Send email · DNS, gateway, tracert

 Let us put the cursor after the next title PING GATEWAY and repeat the previous step, but enter C:\PING\gateway.txt this time.
-And once again, under TRACERT SERVER title do the same with the C:\PING\traceroute.txt file.
+And once again, under the TRACERT SERVER title, do the same with the C:\PING\traceroute.txt file.

 Stop the Task

-Stop the Task if email is sent successfully.
+Stop the Task if the email is sent successfully.
 If we want the Task either to send an email or play an alarm, we need to add the Stop Task Action at this point.
-It will prevent the Automation Workshop from playing the alarm.
+It will prevent Automation Workshop from playing the alarm.
 Let us add the Stop Task Action and set it to stop this very Task.
-Click OK to return to Task Wizard.
+Click OK to return to the Task Wizard.

 Stop Task · this Task